Anshuman71/Anshuman71/README.md

 ### Hi there 👋

-Hey there, I'm Anshuman.
-I love sammy🐶, music (Bollywood & Enrique) and gaming (MOHW and DMC).
+I'm Anshuman.
+I love sammy🐶, music (Bollywood & Enrique) and gaming (CSGO, MOHW and DMC).
 Like Batman 🦇, I work late at night.
 I like teaching and sharing what I learned mostly the hard way.
 Other than that I build tools for humans 😎.